Funding for postdoctoral researchers and habilitation candidates

 Emerging Talents Initiative (FAUeti)

-The aim of the Emerging Talents Initiative (FAUeti) is to support young researchers.
-The initiative is open to any FAU young researcher up to four years after their doctoral degree who does not have a habilitation or has not completed an intermediary evaluation for a junior professorship.
-First-time applicants and female candidates receive particular support.
+The aim of the Emerging Talents Initiative (FAUeti) is for FAU to support young researchers.
+The initiative is open to any FAU young researcher up to four years after their doctoral degree who does not have a habilitation or has not completed an intermediary evaluation for an assistant professorship.
 Young researchers from the Faculty of Medicine are not part of the Emerging Talents Initiative.
-They are eligible for funding through the FAUelan programme for young researchers run by the Interdisciplinary Centre for Clinical Research (IZKF).
+They are eligible for funding through the ELAN program for young researchers run by the Interdisciplinary Center for Clinical Research (IZKF).

-More information on the programme and the current application deadline is available on the Emerging Talents Initiative page.
+More information and the current application deadline is available on the FAUeti website.

 Other research funding that can be applied for